rakeshrau/CoWIN-Vaccine-Slot-Availability-Finder/README.md

-# CoWIN Vaccine Availability Finder
+# CoWIN Vaccine Slot Availability Finder
 Python Script to leverage CoWIN's Public API functionality to find hospitals with vaccine availability in selected district from current date till one week.
 The script executes every 10 seconds and sounds an alarm when a hospital in selected districts has vaccines available.
 The list of hospitals is saved to an putput file.
 > CoWIN Public API Web Page: [Link](https://apisetu.gov.in/public/marketplace/api/cowin)